CDCgov/phdi/docs/CONTRIBUTING.md

 to merge a pull request, it must:
    * Be at least seven days old.
 Pull requests may be held longer if necessary to give people the opportunity to assess it.
-   * Receive a +1 from at least two other team members associated with the request.
+   * Receive a +1 from at least one other team members associated with the request.
+If the PR is particularly complicated, it is up to the requester to seek additional review.
 If there is significant dissent between the team, a meeting will be held to discuss a plan of action for the pull request.